 - Parking for the Branston Street houses will be available on the street and in the campus-owned parking lots; Facilities will be using the garages;

-- Through an agreement with the lower campus buyers for a limited time, LDR (partially furnished efficiency & 1-bedroom apartments) will be used for short-term stays.
-If needed, LDR will be used to isolate residential students diagnosed with COVID-19.
+- Through an agreement with the lower campus buyers, LDR (partially furnished efficiency & 1-bedroom apartments) will be used for short-term stays during the spring semester.

 Questions can be directed to email@example.com.